f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                 NVIDIA Developer Program profile page download button.

 5. Once the zip file has finished downloading, extract it.
 This will create a new file, sd-blob.img.
 This is the file that contains the NVIDIA Jetson Xavier NX Developer Kit software and operating system.

-6. Put the microSD card into the SD card reader/writer.
-If your SD card reader/writer is not part of the host PC (e.g. a USB stick) then plug it into the host PC.
+6. Put the acquired microSD card into the SD card reader/writer and then plug the SD card reader into the **Host PC**.

-7. Open your SD card image burning software.
+7. Download, install, and launch SD card image burning software `Etcher <https://www.balena.io/etcher/>`_.

         .. figure:: img/nx/nx-software-step7.png
                 :align: center

-                SD card burner software.
+                SD card burner software Etcher.

-8. Choose to flash the image from a file.
-When the file selection window comes up, choose the sd-blob.img file extracted earlier.
+8. Choose **Flash the file** and select the image you downloaded from NVIDIA.
+When the file selection window comes up, choose the **sd-XXXX.img** file extracted earlier.

         .. figure:: img/nx/nx-software-step8.png
                 :align: center